ultralightspeed/WeirdR/README.md

 # WeirdR - Why I love R

-*Some notes derviced from a 2024 userR!
-Conference [talk](https://www.youtube.com/watch?v=KOQBfC1WPwM) by Kelly Bodwin*

 I like programming, but I wouldn't claim to be a computer programmer.

 R is freedom.
 Its open-source, and the philosophy of open-source is "I will give you the code, please use it responsibly."